 Often overlooked, invertebrates, although spineless, are the backbone of marine ecosystems and food webs.
-In this class, students plunge into the world of little things as they snorkel the bay.
-Then they get to further interact with and explore these animals with touch tanks.
-From the octopus to the crab, the touch tanks are sure to bring the wonder of the ocean to life.
+In this class, students plunge into the world of little things as they snorkel the bay to bring the wonder of the ocean to life.

 The Motion of the Ocean (Ocean Circulation)